Wednesday, 21 December 2011

 The crows I spoke of earlier were not deterred by the size of their predator, but considered the welfare of their family before themselves.
 Their choice to combine together as a collective force and drive out this potential threat was the right choice to make.
 I hope the crows can help you to also make the right choice in sealing a better future for us all.

-My picture above and poem below is from my book ‘The Sparky Book of Hours’ and is called ‘A Blade of Grass.’
+My picture above is for a poem from my book ‘The Sparky Book of Hours’ and is called ‘A Blade of Grass.’

 The poem reminds us there are enough resources for us all.
 Only greed leaves many with little and the privileged few, with more than they need.